Generative UI with React Components

 switch

-statement is used to determine the role of the message (either 'user' or 'assistant'). - For user messages, it simply displays the content in a paragraph tag.
+statement is used to determine the role of the message (eitheruser

-- For assistant messages, it renders the UI elements generated by the LLM using the
+- For assistant messages, we render the UI elements using the

 ui